This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Legislation Protecting Rattlesnake Habitats

-- Habitat preservation laws protect rattlers’ homes.
+- Habitat preservation laws protect their homes.

-- Anti-poaching measures maintain ecosystem balance.
+- Anti-poaching measures maintain ecosystem balance, guaranteeing these snakes remain a beneficial presence.

 Frequently Asked Questions (FAQs)